Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 ms.author: kaelli
 author: KathrynEE
 monikerRange: '>= tfs-2013'
-robots: NOINDEX, NOFOLLOW
 ms.date: 04/01/2018
 ---

-# About project and account settings
+# About project and organizational-level settings

 From the administrative or **Settings** context, you configure resources that support your teams.

 You'll find a quick guide of those resources you can configure based on the corresponding application.

-## Work
+## Codex Agile (Work tracking) settings

 Many work tracking/Agile tools provide teams the autonomy they need to configure and manage their work independent of other teams.
 When you add a team, you also configure a product backlog, Kanban board, and dashboard for the teams.
 To learn more, see [About teams and Agile tools](about-teams-and-settings.md).

-Work items and work tracking rely heavily on the following settings which you define at the project-level.
+Work items and work tracking rely heavily on the following project-level settings:

 - [Area paths](../work/customize/set-area-paths.md)
 - [Iteration paths aka sprints](../work/customize/set-iteration-paths-sprints.md)

 To configure additional product backlogs, Kanban boards, and dashboards, you [configure a team](#configure-team).

 To customize the workflow, work item form, add fields or rules, or make other changes to the work tracking experience, you customize a process.
-For an overview of what you can customize, see [Customize a process](../work/customize/process/customize-process.md).
+For an overview of what you can customize, see [About process customization and inherited processes](work/inheritance-process-model.md).

 To change permissions at the project-level, many of which are work tracking related, see [Set permissions at the project-level or project collection-level](../security/set-project-collection-level-permissions.md)

-## Code
+## Codex Repo (Code management) settings

 You can configure the following resources to support your code development.